alanng10/InfoTechCrossWorth/Docue/a.md

 Info tech cross has very very high worth.

+Class Lang is Class Lang defined by Alan Ng.

 Info tech cross worth is quadratic of total abstract opacity, relate to 1 base cross unit.

 Info tech cross worth base cross unit is 1 abstract of byte.
 The unit is multiply with total share of the byte.

-Info tech cross worth in Class Lang defined by Alan Ng is 3 trillion 471 billion 864 million 393 thousand.
+Info tech cross worth in Class Lang is
+3 trillion 471 billion 864 million 393 thousand.

 Info tech cross worth in Class Lang is 18 billion if